mixologee/tirvandor/tirvandor-project/shattered-oaths/markdown/SHATTERED-OATHS-COMPLETE.md

 Kaelen is fanatical but can be broken.

 **Intimidation DC 14:**
 > *"Fine!
-Lord Shadows is at Raven's Rest RIGHT NOW!
+Lord Shadows is at Raven's Keep RIGHT NOW!
 He's opening the vault tonight during the new moon.
 The First Component will be his, and there's nothing you can do to stop it!"*

 **Reveals:**
-- Lord Shadows is personally at Raven's Rest
+- Lord Shadows is personally at Raven's Keep
 - Vault opening requires specific lunar alignment (tonight)
 - First Component is definitely there
 - Heavy guard presence (30+ cultists)

 **Intimidation DC 17 or Persuasion DC 16:**
 > *"The vault requires Blackwood blood to open—that's why only Lord Shadows can enter.
 He's the last of his line.
 Once he has the First Component, he'll move to the next phase: awakening Dragon Infernalix beneath Kaer Thandros.
-The World-Splitter needs all three components to trigger the Second Sundering, but even one component grants immense power!"*
+The World-Splitter needs all three components to trigger the Second Worldrend, but even one component grants immense power!"*

 **Reveals:**
 - Vault needs Blackwood bloodline to open
 - Lord Shadows is last Blackwood heir (confirms his identity)
 - Three total components exist
 - Next target: Dragon Infernalix in Kaer Thandros
-- World-Splitter's purpose: trigger Second Sundering
+- World-Splitter's purpose: trigger Second Worldrend

 **Insight DC 15 (Reading Kaelen):**
 - He genuinely believes Lord Shadows will "restore justice"